patrickbucher/docs/agile/clean-agile.md

 even reading other's code often become dysfunctional.
 Finger pointing and miscommunication become rampant in such teams.
 Code solving the same problem is written multiple times rather than shared.

+## Continuous Integration

+The practice of _Continuous Integration_ initially consisted of checking in source code and merging it with the main line every couple of hours.
+Feature toggles are used to hide changes that were already deployed, but should not be active yet.
+Later, the introduction of _Continuous Build_ tools, which run all the tests automatically as code is check in, shortened this cycle to minutes.

+Programmers should run all the tests locally before checkin in code, so that the continuous build never breaks.
+If the build breaks nonetheless, it's the highest priority for the entire team to get it running and the tests passing again.
+Once discipline slips and the build is left in a broken state, the team very unlikely will make the effort to "catch up later".
+As a consequence, broken systems will be deployed sooner or later.

+## Standup Meetings

+The _Standup Meeting_ or _Daily Scrum_ is optional.
+It can be held less often than daily, at whatever schedule it fits the team best.
+The meeting should take roughly ten minutes, no matter how big the team is.

+The team members stand in a circle and answer the following questions:

+1. What did I do since the last meeting?
+2. What will I do until the next meeting?
+3. What is in my way?

+No discussions are held, no explanations are given, no complaints are made.
+Every developer gets half a minute.
+If people other than developers take part, they either should only listen or talk according to the same rules as the developers.

+_The Chicken and the Pig_ is a fable that demonstrates why non-developers—the chickens, making a small sacrifice to provide eggs—and developers—the pigs, sacrificing their life to provide meat—should not have the same weight in making decisions about the (menu) plan.